maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-2022.rst

 We have improved the pulseaudio setup on the devices, in particular:

 * We now set the correct default audio sink on the Pinephone
-* All devices should not automatically switch upon headphone plug or unplug events, using the switch on port module
+* All devices should now automatically switch upon headphone plug or unplug events, using the switch on port module
 * We have added the ability to add arbitrary other config files in the ``/etc/pulse/leste.pa.d`` directory.